99sakshi/TrajectoryWeb/README.md

 # TrajectoryWeb

+### About
+   Using trajectory framework a web based GIS application can be developed

 ### Getting Started

-1. Install nodejs
+* Install nodejs
+* Explore the project directory
+* Copy [Models](https://drive.google.com/drive/folders/0BwldDrXJR-avQTRSSWxBdVRKSHc?usp=sharing) to the directory
-2. Explore the project directory in command line
+* Explore the project directory in command line
-3. Then write
+*  Then write
 	```
+	npm install
-	npm start
+	npm run-script run
 	```